 CAASPP Opportunities to Get Involved

-This webpage provides information about the various opportunities for California educators to get involved in the development and scoring of the CAASPP.
-Please check back often for the latest educator opportunities information.
+This web page provides information about various opportunities for California educators to get involved in the development and administration of the California Assessments of Student Performance and Progress (CAASPP).
+Please check back often for the latest information about educator opportunities.

 Educator Opportunities to Support New Assessments

-This section provides information about the various opportunities for California educators to participate in activities for the California Alternate Assessments (CAAs), California Science Test (CAST), and California Spanish Assessment (CSA).
+This section provides information about the various opportunities for California educators to participate in test development activities for the California Alternate Assessments (CAAs) for English language arts/literacy (ELA), mathematics, and science; the California Science Test (CAST); and the California Spanish Assessment (CSA).
 Information will be updated throughout the coming months.

-To support the development of the CAA, CAST, and CSA, the California Department of Education (CDE) and its contractor, Educational Testing Service (ETS), are offering several opportunities during the 2019–20 school year for California educators.
+To support the development of the CAAs, the CAST, and the CSA, the California Department of Education (CDE) and its contractor, ETS, are offering several opportunities during the 2021–22 school year for California educators.

 ETS, in partnership with the Sacramento County Office of Education (SCOE), will convene and assist with a series of opportunities related to assessment development.

-Applicants will be asked to create an account in the Educator Opportunities Portal.
-If they already have created an account, they can go directly to the Educator Opportunities Portal.
+Applicants must have an Educator Opportunities Portal account to apply.
+If you do not have an Educator Opportunities Portal account, you will need to create an account .
+The CAASPP and ELPAC Project Team would be happy to guide you through this process.
+If you already have created an account, you can go directly to the Educator Opportunities Portal .
+(When you access this link, you will be redirected to an address that starts with "filemaker1.")
 Information will be submitted to the CDE for review and approval.
-If selected, participants will be given more information about the meeting, including travel arrangements.
+If you are selected, you will be given more information about the meeting, including travel arrangements.

-ETS is seeking applications from current and retired California educators who have experience and expertise in instruction related to English language arts, mathematics, science, Spanish language arts, and special education.
-Educators working with grades kindergarten through grade twelve and university educators are encouraged to apply.
+ETS is seeking applications from California educators who have experience and expertise in instruction related to English language arts/literacy, mathematics, science, Spanish language arts, and special education.
+Educators working with students in kindergarten through grade twelve and university educators are encouraged to apply.

-Participants must be able to attend each meeting they are applying for in its entirety.
-Meetings typically run from 8 a.m. to 5 p.m.
+Participants must be able to attend (either virtually or in person, depending on the meeting) each meeting they are applying for in its entirety.
+Meeting hours vary, but meetings typically run from 8 a.m. to 4:30 p.m.